howardwang0620/bubble-dxf-parser/readme.md

 The current iteration deployed by Heroku is connected to the GitHub repository [here](https://github.com/howardwang0620/bubble-dxf-parser).
 Any code changes pushed to this repo will redeploy the Heroku server.

 In the event of reconnecting the Heroku application to another GitHub repository, visit the Heroku deploy settings [here](https://dashboard.heroku.com/apps/bubble-dxf-parser/deploy/github) and scroll down to the section **App connected to GitHub**.
-Disconnect the repository and then connect the new repository you wish to make future changes to.x
+Disconnect the repository and then connect the new repository you wish to make future changes to.